magander3/backup/README.md

 # Backup
 Backup Different Environments

-The scripts will be placed in the so there will be no
+The scripts will be placed only in the code section meaning there will be no releases presented.

 - Script inckluded which can backup VMware vCenter Server version 6.5 and 6.7